gitpoap/gitpoap-backend/docs/Auth.md

 For our REST API we use the OAuth scheme of providing a short lived Access Token and a Refresh token to the user when they login via GitHub.
-This helps us since we do not control the authentication server (i.e. GitHub) and we do not want our users to have to:
+This helps us since we don't want our users to have to:

 - Repeatedly log into the site
 - Hold never-expiring authentication tokens that could be leaked and used